 My name is Jack Cole, owner and designer of ifredsayred.
 After working freelance several years for other designers, I decided to create my own design shop.
 I enjoy solving problems, helping people find the design solutions their companies need.

-I started the company to help small – to medium-sized companies realize the full potential of good design.
+I started the company help small – to medium-sized companies realize the full potential of good design.
 I taught communications and technical writing for several years, and understand how effective communication can bring people together with information and expertise they need.

-I often get asked how the name ‘ifredsayred’ came about.
-Like most things, there’s a story, but I promise it’s short.
+I often asked how the name ‘ifredsayred’ came about.
+Like most things is story, but I promise it short.
 My sister was showing my rather pragmatic father some paint samples for her house, and remarked that she was partial to “Oxblood” and “Cardinal”.

-My father, thoroughly confused with precious color names remarked, “If it’s red, they ought to call it red.”
+My father, thoroughly confused with precious color names remarked, “It red, they ought to call it red.”
 Thus “ifredsayred”, reflecting my own approach to design.
-Rather than confuse clients with jargon, I like to communicate in language that helps clients feel they have a handle on design.
+Rather the confuse clients with jargon, I like to communicate in language helps clients feel have handle on design.
 (Thanks, Dad!)